 Beautifully tender and generously seasoned glazed Brussels Sprouts will pack a punch of delicious flavor at your next dinner.
 A surprise glaze of maple syrup and balsamic vinegar will bring some balance to the hint of red pepper flakes.
-If you love this, you will also love this Okra and Tomatoes, Baked Candied Yams, Southern Green Beans and Creamed Corn.

 I know, I know, not everyone loves Brussels Sprouts.
 But you’re here for a reason, and this recipe is sure to change your mind and give you a new appreciation for these little guys.
 Roasting vegetables until their tender and golden brown is a very easy task, I hope you enjoy roasting and eating these brussels sprouts as much as I do.

 Should I clean or soak them?

 Clean your brussels sprouts by rinsing them under cold water.
 Easily done by placing them in a colander.
 The leaves of these vegetables are fairly tight together so if there is any dirt it would be on the outermost leaves.
 Pull any outer leaves off that appear to be pulling away from the vegetable.

 Soaking your Brussels Sprouts isn’t necessary but some people do prefer to soak them.
 Soak in cold, salted water for up to 20 minutes.
 Remove and pat dry before preparing them for roasting.

 Soaking is typically done to ensure that the insides become tender and less bitter.
 If your sprouts are on the smaller size, soaking may not be necessary as they may start to burn in the oven.

 What are Brussels Sprouts?